-One approach to making this determination is to differentiate between the going concern value of these two categories of assetswhich requires to one degree or another the continued presence or forbearance of the seller-and their liquidation or other value.
+One approach to making this determination is to differentiate between the going concern value of these two categories of assets which requires to one degree or another the continued presence or forbearance of the seller-and their liquidation or other value.
 For example, fixed assets are likely to have a significantly greater value in use as part of a going concern than as an assemblage not in a going concern or in liquidation.
 In liquidation, a buyer will not pay for the in-use value and is likely to consider the cost to transport and a mark-up to resell.
 The value of working capital may or may not be different in a going concern context depending upon the collectibility of receivables for example.

-Estimating that value may also require establishing a discount rate for each asset and allocating the cash flow based upon the discount rate.9 The weighted average of those discount rates must, of course, be equal to the Weighted Average Cost of Capital (WACC) determined from the Observation
+Estimating that value may also require establishing a discount rate for each asset and allocating the cash flow based upon the discount rate.
+The weighted average of those discount rates must, of course, be equal to the Weighted Average Cost of Capital (WACC) determined from the right hand side of the BEV equation.
+Therefore, the analyst must also consider the portion of the value of each category that would be financed with debt.